Efficiency-of-RELAX/CYP8B1/scripts/Wrapper_script.md

       perl scripts/ORFvalidator.pl $i
       done
 ```
+- Precaution : Don't try to manually update `perl`
+  - If you happened to install manually, both version of perl may exist together.
+  - Then if you try running perl scripts it may not be able to find modules.
+  - Since the path is changed, it can't find the modules.
+  - Solution :
+    - Install the missing module forcefully.
+     ```          cpanm --sudo --force Bio::SeqIO
+     ```
+    - If necessary, change the Shebang line.
+    ```
+      #!/usr/bin/env perl           to        #!/usr/bin/perl
+      ```

 - Result looks like this : All sequences from each folder are converted & validated.

 <p align="center">